On bounded pseudodifferential operators in a high-dimensional setting

 {\it Example 1.3.} The mean-field approximation uses hamiltonians of the form

 where $V$ is as in Example 1.2.
 Let $P_n$ be the function defined as in (1.5).
 Then hypothesis (H) is satisfied with $M=1$ and $\rho_j = \delta _j = C_1 $, where $C_1$ does not depend on $n$.
-In this case, Theorem 1.1 shows that, provided $C_1$ is small enough,
+In this case, Theorem 1.1 shows that, provided $C_1$ is small enough, we have also (1.11) for some constant $C$ which is independent of $n$.